 Some herbal teas are considered safer than others for pregnant women.
 Red raspberry leaf tea and nettle tea are used in many herbal teas.
 These are generally considered to be pregnancy-safe.

 But during pregnancy, you should stay away from any herbal teas that are marketed for weight loss or dieting, or those that can be used as laxatives.
 Also, don’t drink those that contain any type of nutritional supplement.
 This is because the supplements can cause complications or interactions with other medications.

 Keep in mind that even herbal teas labeled as “pregnancy teas” haven’t had enough studies done on them to be considered completely safe during pregnancy.
 Ask your doctor before trying out new types of tea.

 To date, there haven’t been enough studies conducted on herbal teas and pregnancy.
-That means the jury is still out on whether or not drinking chamomile tea during pregnancy is safe.
+That means the jury is still out on whether drinking chamomile tea during pregnancy is safe.

 Always use caution and ask your doctor about drinking herbal teas.
-They can recommend pregnancy-safe beverages for you to stay hydrated for the next nine months.
+Many common teas might be a poor choice when pregnant.
+Your doctor can recommend pregnancy-safe beverages for you to stay hydrated for the next nine months.